 Since then, smartphone manufacturers have joined the fray, and most new mobile phones released today support 5G in some capacity.

 Businesses are rapidly curating more tech and generating more data, which is driven by the rise in internet-connected technology known as the Internet of Things (IoT).
 This shift has required a faster, stronger, and more reliable internet connection, with 5G finally appearing to be the answer to this challenge.

 5G is the fifth-generation technology standard for cellular networks.
 Designed to provide average download speeds of 150-200Mbps, 5G is around 10 times faster than its predecessor, 4G, and more than 30 times faster than 3G.
 At its peak, 5G speeds can reach above 1Gbps, which users could use to download a full HD film in just under three minutes.
 By comparison, downloading such a file using 4G would take more than 15 minutes.

 4G will fade away

-"While 5G demand is still gathering momentum, 4G will remain an important part of the wireless ecosystem," said Tata Communications COO John Hayduk.
+"While 5G demand is still gathering momentum, 4G will remain an important part of the wireless ecosystem," says Tata Communications COO John Hayduk.
 "But it's expected that by 2025 investment and innovation in 4G will slow down as 5G takes prominence.
 In tandem, older 2G and 3G systems will begin to disappear from some markets altogether."

-5G will be expensive
+5G is more expensive

 "In Europe and the US, operator strategies that are not built around 5G are rare.
 It strikes me however that it is bold to assume that consumers will take up 5G the moment it's available and that 5G will underpin the modern digital business from day one.
 The economics of providing 5G connectivity will make it difficult for mobile operators to drive costs low enough to make moving to 5G tempting for users," he said.